austinwdigital/site-info-browser-ext/README.md

 # Site Info Browser Extension

+> **Note:** This is very much a work in progress and created just for fun!
+Feel free to try it out and contribute.

 This extension analyzes the current web page and displays:

 - Font families, type scale, font sizes for headings (h1-h6), line heights, and font weights